EsanRAHIMI/AOS/docs/data-model.md

 documents, agent traces, and system state.
 Collection names are defined once in `shared/src/constants/index.ts` (`COLLECTIONS`) — never hardcode strings.

+**This document is not exhaustive.** It documents Phase 1–10 collections at full schema detail below, and the Phase 11+ groups (security, real intelligence, voice, operator runtime, workspace evolution, identity/tenant, personal reality, Jarvis) at collection-name level only, in the "Later-phase collection groups" section near the end. `shared/src/constants/index.ts` (`COLLECTIONS`) is always the canonical, current list — if this doc and that file disagree, the code is right and this doc is stale.

 ## Collections
 | Collection | Purpose | Schema (shared/src/schemas) |
 |---|---|---|